 All the field crews are trained to the same level of competency to provide the greatest level of redundancy in trained staff resources.

-All of the training for the City is conducted on the job, but is not formally structured or documented.
+Not all of the training for the City is conducted on the job, some is formally structured and formal training is documented.
+Starting in fiscal year 2012/2013 additional funding is anticipated to be approved that shall provide for a more formally structured training program.
 It is recommended the City change their training procedure to include a formally structured training program with documented curriculum and testing or evaluation of acquired knowledge (refer to the training recommendation under Section 6.8 for further details).

 Outreach to Plumbers and Building Contractors